 Combine all ingredients for the rub in a small bowl and set aside.

 Prepare your grill for cooking.
-Allow the grill to preheat for 10 minutes.
+Allow the grill to preheat on medium high (around 400 degrees F) for 10 minutes.

 Sprinkle your pork loin chops with the rub and massage into the meat.